 3 Top TSX Growth Stocks to Buy at a Discount

-This final stock doesn’t need much of an introduction.
-Shopify (TSX:SHOP)(NYSE:SHOP) is a stock that all growth investors should carry in their portfolio, if they can allocate a responsible amount of capital towards it.
-That may be difficult for investors that are just starting off, since the stock has been trading above $1,000 for nearly a year.
+The final growth stock that TSX investors should consider buying is Brookfield Renewable Partners (TSX:BEP.UN)(NYSE:BEP).
+The company is a global leader in renewable utilities, operating a portfolio of assets capable of producing more than 19,300 MW of power.
+After the completion of its current construction projects, the company estimates a potential capacity exceeding 23,000 MW.

-Shopify holds the second largest share of the online retail market in the United States.
-That is no easy feat considering it had to beat out companies like Apple, eBay, and Home Depot to claim that spot.
-Shopify’s year-over-year growth has continued to impress.
-In its Q1 2021 earnings report, the company announced an increase of 110% in its quarterly revenue year over year.
-This stock may not be having a great year, but it’s proving that the company can continue growing after the pandemic.
+Brookfield Renewable has a solid history of market outperformance, with its annual returns since inception even surpassing the company’s own targets.
+As governments and businesses continue to become more environmentally aware, companies offering clean energy should receive more attention.
+Brookfield Renewable is a top player that’s poised to grow in the coming years.

-Want a bonus growth stock for your portfolio?
-Take a look at this FREE report!
+Interested in a bonus growth stock to buy today?
+Read this FREE report.

 We’re issuing a BUY alert on this TSX space stock